 - Takeout: Customers order ahead of time or on-premise.
 They pick it up inside the restaurant and take it away to eat elsewhere.

 - Delivery: Orders are placed through a third-party delivery app or the restaurant’s own delivery platform.
-The food is delivered to the person through a driver.
+The food is delivered to the person via a driver/courier.

 - Drive-thru: The person drives to the restaurant and food is ordered and collected from a window in a designated lane attached to the restaurant